Pilates studio Director, Trainer & Teacher

 Body Organics Brisbane

 Carla Mullins is co-director and co-owner of Body Organics.
-She has primary responsibility for the studio aspects of the business, including teaching, training, skills development and mentoring of instructors.
+She has primary responsibility for the studio and reducational aspects of the business, including teaching, training, skills development and mentoring of instructors.

 Carla started her career as a Solicitor and practiced for nearly 13 years.
 Having had very little innate grace and being very much a bookworm at school and university, Carla’s late change from lawyer to pilates teacher and studio owner was a bit of a surprise for many people.
-She is currently studying Occupational Therapy at the University of Queensland, just to add another dimension to her work and understanding.
+Im 2018 she commenced her 4 year study of Occupational Therapy at the University of Queensland, just to add another dimension to her work and understanding.

 The curiosity and tenacity that allowed her to practice law and regain her health has meant that she continues to study, train and explored anatomy and movement in as many mind-body disciplines as possible.
 She needs to understand why pain or restrictions are affecting a person’s ability to move and works with people so that they can understand how their body works.
 Also how it could work better, not only in a studio setting, but in people’s everyday lives whether they be an athlete, mother, office worker or tradesperson.